ortizmeraz/Morphology/Material/Classic Morphology/A-Araldi & Fusco (2019).md

 3. ... streetscapes are not the only feature of urban form, and their morphological characteristics need to be put into the urban context where they are measured.
 4. Urban morphologists proposed to study urban contexts through the analysis of the urban fabric, which is defined as a specific combination of local patterns made up of buildings, streets and plots and considered as the original and unique outcome of conscious and unconscious design of the physical city (Caniggia and Maffei, 1979).
 5. In turn, different types of urban fabric must be understood in the context of morphological regions (Conzen, 1960), revealing the multi-scale structuring of urban form.
-6. In contrast, configurational approaches like Space Syntax (SSx) capture the pedestrian perspective, but do not focus on the urban fabric as defined by urban morphologists.
+6. In contrast, configurational approaches like [[space syntax|Space Syntax]] (SSx) capture the pedestrian perspective, but do not focus on the urban fabric as defined by urban morphologists.
 7. Innovative approaches from other disciplines could bring several solutions that would allow traditional urban fabric analysis to fully integrate the pedestrian perspective.
 8. ...geographers have already adapted several geostatistical approaches to network-constrained space, being aware of its importance for the study of human activity in the city (Okabe and Sugihara, 2012).
 9. The main goal of our paper is to present a new computer-aided methodology for the study of urban fabric,
 10. Page 3
-11. The concept of the morphological region is also proposed to describe urban sectors characterized by consistent extents of a single urban fabric and to produce more global schemes of the morphological organization of the city.
+11. The concept of the [[urban tissue|morphological region]] is also proposed to describe urban sectors **characterized by consistent extents of a single urban fabric and to produce more global schemes of the morphological organization of the city.**
 12. ..., the approach of classical urban morphologists to study the urban fabric left little space for the pedestrian perception of the physical city.
 13. Lynch’s (1960) seminal work established little link between the perception of cityscapes and the analysis of the urban fabric.
-14. SSx (Hillier, 1996; Hillier and Hanson, 1984) proposed the most innovative reconceptualization of urban form analysis by focusing on the open space available for pedestrians.
+14.  [[space syntax|SSx]] (Hillier, 1996; Hillier and Hanson, 1984) proposed the most innovative **reconceptualization of urban form analysis by focusing on the open space available for pedestrians**.
 The urban open space is partitioned into convex polygons approximated with visual axial lines.
 15. Topological measurements of centrality are carried out on the resulting graph, which is a dual representation of the axial line network.
 The use of visual lines and the natural movement theory might be considered as an integration of the pedestrian perspective applied to the analysis of urban form, and in SSx this is even truer than for MCA.
 16. Page 4
 17. Following the founding concept of urban fabric, the reviewed methods aim to describe in different ways the arrangements of buildings, plots and streets.